-I am really excited to start a new year!
+I am really excited to start on my projects and goals for the new year!
 The new year always feels like a fresh start for me and there is so much hope for what is to come.
 I feel like 2018 was a great year for me personally with my break from social media and I really learned how to take care of myself, love myself, shift my mindset, and live more simply.

 - purge & organize